Dubai’s Department of Tourism and Commerce Marketing is working to attract 20 million visitors a year to the region by 2020.

 Disabling Bluetooth and auto-connect for Wi-Fi signals is also recommended, by changing the settings on laptops and cell phones.
 Whilst both appear to make traveling easier by automatically connecting you to signals, once paired your device can be easily accessed if hackers are within close range.

 Using a VPN is also strongly recommended.
 Websites that use “https” and display the locked padlock symbol in the browser encrypt your data automatically for you, but you shouldn’t rely on this service across the board.
+There are lots of options online at various prices.
+If you think that price may be an issue then look at this torguard coupon to save yourself some money.
 It’s much more secure to encrypt all traffic coming and going from your computer yourself by using a Virtual Private Network.
 Your company may have one already, but there are also numerous providers for independent business travelers.

 Thanks to modern media and police campaigns, we are now wiser than ever to email scams and can usually spot suspicious communications.
 However, to get around this, phishing exercises are becoming more sophisticated.
 You are most at risk when traveling abroad because such scams can seem more legitimate in nature — such as asking you to login to your online banking to acknowledge spending in another currency, for example.
 This is another reason why not oversharing your travel plans on social media can cut down the risks.